hudwave/lets-make-lasagne/chapter-05-data-binding/chapter-05-data-binding.md

 #### The End

 Thanks for reading if you made it this far.
 I might write more chapters if people have found this useful.
-If you have any comments or suggestions you can leave them in the GMC forums in this thread here:
+If you have any comments or suggestions you can leave them in the GMC forums in this thread [here](https://forum.gamemaker.io/index.php?threads/lets-make-lasagne-a-clean-code-tutorial-series.100427/).

 ## [← Previous](/chapter-05-data-binding/chapter-05-data-binding.md)